How to design an open plan kitchen extension, according to the experts

 As well as getting the overall structure and cabinet layout right, the best open plan kitchens will all incorporate some clever tricks of the trade when it comes to lighting, flooring and use of colour.

-"If you are having a TV area maybe consider having a mid century sideboard underneath it instead of more kitchen furniture.
-It will add warmth and character and define a different area all at once."
+"If you are having a TV area maybe consider having a mid century sideboard underneath it instead of more kitchen furniture," he suggests.
+"This will add warmth, character, and define a different area all at once."

 Kitchen lighting ideas for any type of space will always make use of a layering technique, and it's perhaps even more important when it comes to open plan kitchen extensions.